OVO Group Tax Strategy Statement

-The purpose of this tax strategy document is to set out OVO Group’s policy and approach in conducting its tax affairs and managing tax risks for the year ending 31st December 2017.
-This document was approved by Ovo Group’s Board of Directors on 28 April 2021 and is applicable for all entities in the OVO Group (OVO Group Limited and its subsidiaries) for the year ending 31 December 2021.
+The purpose of this tax strategy document is to set out OVO Group’s policy and approach in conducting its tax affairs and managing tax risks for the year ending 31st December 2020.
+This document was approved by OVO Group’s Board of Directors on 28 April 2021 and is applicable for all entities in the OVO Group (OVO Group Limited and its subsidiaries) for the year ending 31 December 2021.
 This policy will be reviewed annually and any amendments will be approved by the Board of Directors.

 OVO Group’s tax risk management and controls are formally captured in a tax risk register.
 Tax governance is overseen by the Board, through the Risk and Audit Committee.
-The Chief Financial Officer has primary responsibility for OVO Group’s taxation risk register, supported by the Group Finance Director and external consultants.
+The Chief Financial Officer has primary responsibility for OVO Group’s taxation risk register, supported by the Group Finance Director, Group Head of Tax and external consultants.

 OVO Group has a low risk appetite towards tax risk management and governance processes.
 We are committed to compliance with our statutory tax obligations and seek to ensure that our tax arrangements remain consistent with a low risk assessment, both in financial and reputational terms.

 We aim to ensure that our tax position in any planning activity is consistent with the spirit as well as the letter of tax law and we will take external advice to confirm this if necessary.
-As such we do not seek to structure transactions in ways that is led primarily by tax structuring.
+As such we do not seek to structure transactions in ways that are led primarily by tax structuring.

 With regards to our dealings with third parties, we do not promote tax avoidance or aggressive tax planning arrangements and we have put in place all reasonable prevention procedures to eliminate the facilitation of tax evasion by any associated persons, proportionate to the level of risk, and will continue to monitor these for effectiveness.